 Realtors and home-owners also will want to know that you are pre-approved for a home loan in that price range before they start to negotiate with you.
 It’s always good to get mortgage pre-approval from a trusted lender before getting set on a house.

-But what if you have limited, bad or even no credit?
-How can you get pre-approved for a no credit check home loan in these circumstances?
-You may have more options than no credit check loans than you think.
 When applying for a mortgage with no credit scores, be ready to provide a letter of explanation detailing your limited credit history.
 Explain why you don’t have an extensive credit history and how you plan to responsibly manage your mortgage payments.

-The RefiGuide will match you with lending companies so you can get no credit check home loan quotes.
 In most cases, consumers like speaking with loan officers before they have their credit run.

 14 Tips on How Qualify for a No Credit Home Loan

-#1 Get a Loan Guaranteed by FHA
+#1 Get a Pre-Approved Mortgage Guaranteed by FHA

 The home loans guaranteed by the Federal Housing Administration or FHA are the primary way that home buyers with bad, limited or no credit can get FHA home mortgages today.
-These loans are backed by FHA, so the finance company can lend money to a borrower with questionable credit, knowing that it will be reimbursed by the government in case you don’t pay.
+These FHA loans are backed by FHA, so the finance company can lend money to a borrower with questionable credit, knowing that it will be reimbursed by the government in case you don’t pay.

 With that score, you will possibly be able to get a approved for a home loan with a 3.5% down payment.
 There are more options for bad-credit home financing if you can come up with a 5% down-payment.

-Apply for an FHA Loan: The Federal Housing Administration offers mortgage programs that are more lenient with credit requirements.
-You may qualify for an FHA loan with a credit score as low as 580 with a 3.5% down payment.
 If your credit score is below 580, you may still be eligible with a 10% down payment.
 FHA financing is available with 15 and 30-year terms, and fixed and adjustable rates are available.
 In most cases you wont be able to get pre-approved for a FHA mortgage without a credit check or inquiry.
+Request a mortgage prequalification without a credit check from HUD approved lenders.

-#2 Get Your Compensating Factors in Order
+#2 Get Your Compensating Factors in Order for Pre-Approval

 What do we mean by compensating factors?
 Let’s say that you have a credit score in the low 500’s and are having trouble even getting qualified for FHA loans.
 If you have some other stronger financial factors in your favor, the lender, broker or bank may consider giving you a pre-approval letter for a mortgage.
 Some of the compensating factors that you can try for include: